 Pleadings and Forms Bank:

-Sample pleadings, forms, training materials and other general items of interest are available to all volunteers with an open family law or child abuse/neglect case accepted through our program.
+Sample pleadings, forms, training materials and other general items of interest are available to all volunteers with an open pro bono case accepted through one of our programs.
 Please click HERE to view these documents.

 In each of our pro bono cases involving state court actions, our clients are eligible for waivers of filing fees.
 By filing a Statement of Legal Aid Representation (SOLA), which we prepare and provide, clients approved for our services are entitled to defend their action without costs.

 Litigation Support Services

 If your pro bono case requires court reporters, private investigators, court interpreters, assessors, etc., we will work with you to attempt to secure the necessary services for free or at a discounted price.

 Court Reporters: The Nevada Court Reporters Association, through it’s Pro Bono Project, has court reporters available for clients of our program.
 These court reporters have generously agreed to donate one hour of court reporting time and transcription for qualifying cases.
 Please contact us if you have any questions about this service or if you need assistance arranging for a reporter.
 Please contact us at least 10 days prior to the required date needed.

 Private Investigators: Should you need minimal investigation on a case, we do have limited resources available.
 Please contact us to discuss any investigative needs you have.